 Q: Is financial aid available?

-A: Contingent upon funding, we do offer a limited number of FLAS fellowships to qualified, admitted students who are US citizens.
-The FLAS fellowships cover tuition and a stipend for living expenses.
+A: We offer a limited number of merit based tuition fellowships to admitted students.
 For more information, please visit the Funding page

 Q: Do you offer application fee waivers?